From the Shipt Kitchen: Doug F.’s Bayou Shrimp Boil and Margarita

 We all have that go-to meal – the one Grandma used to make, the one we bring to parties, or the one we whipped up using leftovers that turned out to be a keeper.
 In this series, we’re sharing our community’s go-to recipes, along with the memories and stories that make them worth making again and again.

-Summer isn’t summer in the South without a shrimp boil.
-This party favorite is typically made with corn, potatoes, and sausage, but Social Media Specialist Doug F. and his family like their shrimp the purist way: freshly caught and perfectly boiled.
+This party favorite is typically made with corn, potatoes, and sausage, but Partner Success Manager, Doug F. and his family like their shrimp the purist way: freshly caught and perfectly boiled.
 It’s a tradition that’s been in the family for decades, ever since Doug’s grandpa bought a 40-foot fishing trawler in Gulf Shores, AL. His son, Doug’s dad, inherited his love for shrimp and being out on the water.
 He even took Doug’s mom out shrimping on one of their first dates!

 Growing up, Doug spent weekends with his family at their Gulf Shores beach house where a shrimp boil was always on the menu, prepared using a method Doug’s dad and grandpa perfected.
 They boil fresh shrimp with Old Bay seasoning, cook for three minutes, and immediately chill them in ice water before peeling.